 The term ‘neoliberalism’ has been overused, sometimes as a synonym for capitalism.
-As Kean Birch wrote, “Neoliberalism means many things”, but he has usefully contextualised and defined it:
+Kean Birch’s article, Neoliberalism: The Whys and Wherefores … and Future Directions, contextualised and defined the term:

 “neoliberalism is usually associated with a number of influential thinkers, politicians, and policymakers from the last century, including Friedrich Hayek, Milton Friedman, James Buchanan, Margaret Thatcher, Ronald Reagan, and Alan Greenspan.
 These neoliberals claim that the market is the most efficient and moral institution for organizing human life, meaning that it should replace all other institutions (e.g. family, state, community, and society) as the main mechanism for creating, promoting, and maintaining social order – in particular, it should replace socialism and collectivist planning”.

 Neoliberalism asserts that economic growth is maximised by having free markets in goods and services (3.3.2), labour (3.3.3) and finance (3.3.4).
 It advocates minimum regulation (3.3.1), and it supports globalisation (3.4.2) and free trade (3.5.4).
-Michael Sandel described it as “market triumphalism” in his fourth 2009 Reith lecture A New Politics of the Common Good, because what is determined by market forces reigns supreme over any other consideration of what best serves the common good.
+Michael Sandel described it as “market triumphalism”, in his lecture A New Politics of the Common Good, because under neoliberalism market forces reign supreme over any other consideration of what best serves the common good.

 Neoliberalism gives individuals the freedom to make their own economic decisions, but this is of more benefit to corporations than to the population as a whole.
-There is what George Monbiot called a “problem with freedom” if it means cutting regulations that safeguard people’s quality of life, to increase corporate profits at the expense of society.
+George Monbiot’s article, The Problem with Freedom, pointed out that it might mean cutting regulations that safeguard people’s quality of life to increase corporate profits at the expense of society.

 Milton Friedman is credited with giving neoliberalism the traction that it has had since the 1980s, making it an accepted doctrine among many economists and politicians.
-Its proponents write about “The Unacknowledged Success of Neoliberalism”, but that perspective has been robustly challenged.
-Martin Jacques, for example, argues that it has failed and writes of “The death of neoliberalism”.
-Its perceived failure has also led to calls for “Rethinking Capitalism”, possibly requiring the active participation of the State in supporting innovation.
+Scott Sumner, for example, wrote about “The Unacknowledged Success of Neoliberalism”.

 Globalisation has been beneficial in aggregate, increasing the number of jobs available in both rich and poor countries and enabling many people to be lifted out of poverty.
 It doesn’t benefit everyone, though.
 In rich countries, relatively highly-paid manufacturing jobs have been lost and have been replaced by less stable and lower-paid service jobs – and the new jobs are often in different locations (18.104.22.168).
 This has led to considerable suffering in some areas and, as discussed later, it is essential to have a political response to such problems (6.7.8).